A Different Approach to Content Strategy and Justification

 Here’s a principle we’ve found especially effective.

-Create and deploy a complete set of knowledge, communication support and situation-ready information assets for every primary use case touch point.
+Create and deploy a complete set of knowledge, communication support and situation-specific information assets for every primary use case touch point.

 It’s not just content that’s required.
 It’s knowledge and communication support that improves performance in each activity or engagement.
 Let’s look at some examples.